John Glenn College of Public Affairs: Graduate

-Master of Public Administration (MPA), and a PhD in Public Policy and Management.
+Master of Public Administration (MPA), and a Doctor of Philosophy (PhD) in Public Policy and Management.

 Page Hall

 The Glenn College is located in Page Hall, a building initially opened in 1903 and occupied by the law school, the business school, offices of the Ohio Department of Health, the old College of Commerce and Journalism (the school of public administration that is a component of the John Glenn School was part of the College of Commerce), and the College of Music.

 The predecessor John Glenn Institute moved into Page Hall after its 2003–2005 renovation.
 The $16 million renovation gutted the interior, leaving only the facade.
 A crowd of nearly 500 watched the rededication on March 3, 2005, with speeches delivered by former Senator John Glenn, Columbus Mayor Michael B. Coleman, Ohio Supreme Court Chief Justice Thomas J. Moyer, Ohio State President Karen A. Holbrook and Tami Longaberger, chair of the Ohio State Board of Trustees.